 In 2022, Jai Dog Rescue launched its Unsung Heroes campaign, created to provide long-term support for those who dedicate their lives to Thailand’s street dogs.

-There are millions of stray dogs in rural Thailand; many rely solely on the generosity of incredible local feeders and rescuers who work tirelessly to help the helpless.
+There are millions of stray dogs in rural Thailand, many rely solely on the incredible generosity of local feeders and rescuers who work tirelessly to help the helpless.

 We think these unsung heroes deserve recognition and support for their selfless actions.

 As a nun of the Wat Tavor Nimit temple in Nakhon Nayok, P Sumneung has dedicated her life to the care of others.
 For the last 8 years she has run a makeshift dog shelter for some 200 dogs, transforming her own house into a safe space for vulnerable animals who would otherwise have perished on the streets.

 She has no assistance and is not paid for her work.
 She places her dogs’ comfort and wellbeing over her own without question or complaint.

 In 2022, we rebuilt P Sumneung’s shelter, rebuilding the shelter and living quarters which were in urgent need of repair.
 The deteriorated structures were treacherous, and the dogs’ kennelling no longer met their needs.
 We also believed that P Sumneung deserved a new, comfortable living space to call her own and her dogs now have a safe space to call home.

 But the #UnsungHeroes campaign doesn’t end there: we have continued to provide P Sumneung with long-term support and access to medication and emergency veterinary care.

 Neang is an inspiring individual who independently operates her own feeding route along the border of the Khao Yai National Park in rural Thailand.